Safety vs Liveness properties in formal verification

 endproperty

-Consider a scenario where a request signal is issued, and an acknowledgment is expected in response.
+Consider a scenario where a request signal is issued, and the system expects an acknowledgment in response.
 A liveness property would assert that eventually the acknowledgment signal will be asserted following a request.
 If the acknowledgment never shows up, this shows a deadlock scenario in the design.

 Safety vs Liveness Properties